KhaledHamoul/passportLogin/README.md

 # passportLogin
-a complete login system using node js and passport module
+a complete login system using node js and passport module </br>
+important : execute npm install in your terminalto install npm packeges